 "In celebrating the diverse topography of our town – the sparkling waterways, sandy soil, and our highest peaks- may this work of art inspire a unity of purpose, direction, and pride." - Gisela Alpert, Milton Artists' Guild (2013)

 In 2013, the Town of Milton received a private donation for a matching grant of $10,000 to replace the aging Municipal Building sign and Gateway Signs.
-The Milton Artists’ Guild made a call to its membership for design ideas.
-Lorraine Manley, Amy Cook, Jane Morgan, Mary Ann Duffy Godin, Gisela Alpert and Bill Kaigle submitted designs.
+The Milton Artists' Guild called upon its membership for design ideas.
+Lorraine Manley, Amy Cook, Jane Morgan, Mary Ann Duffy Godin, Gisela Alpert, and Bill Kaigle submitted designs.
 Graphic designer Bill Kaigle garnered a nuance from each design and produced the final rendering.
 The grand unveiling was in perfect timing for Milton's 250th Birthday Celebration.
-In 2015, Milton received another private donation, to replace the remaining Municipal Building signs as well as the Bombardier Park East entrance sign.
+In 2015, Milton received another private donation to replace the remaining Municipal Building signs and the Bombardier Park East entrance sign.
 In 2017, the Bombardier Park West entrance sign was replaced, funded by the "1/2 Penny for Parks" capital reserve fund.
 Photos by Ethan Rogati